Miguel Primo de Rivera

-Miguel Primo de Rivera y Orbaneja, 2nd Marquess of Estella (8 January 1870 – 16 March 1930), was a dictator, aristocrat, and military officer who served as Prime Minister of Spain from 1923 to 1930 during Spain's Restoration era.
-He deeply believed that it was the politicians who had ruined Spain and that by governing without them, he could restore the nation.
-His slogan was "Country, Religion, Monarchy."
+Miguel Primo de Rivera y Orbaneja, 2nd Marquis of Estella, GE (8 January 1870 – 16 March 1930), was a Spanish dictator and military officer who ruled as prime minister of Spain from 1923 to 1930 during the last years of the Bourbon Restoration.

-On the death of his uncle in 1921 he became Marquess of Estella.
-With the support of King Alfonso XIII and the army, Primo de Rivera led a Mussolini-inspired military coup on 13 September 1923.
-He was appointed Prime Minister by the King.
-He promised to eliminate corruption and to regenerate Spain.
-In order to do this he suspended the constitution, established martial law, imposed a strict system of censorship, and ended the turno (spoils) system of alternating parties.

-Primo de Rivera initially said he would rule for only 90 days, however, he chose to remain in power.
-Little social reform took place, but he attempted to reduce unemployment by spending money on public works.
-To pay for this, Primo de Rivera introduced higher taxes on the rich.
-When they complained he chose to change his policies and attempted to raise money by public loans.
-This caused rapid inflation and—after losing support of the army—he was forced to resign in January 1930.
-After his death, his son, José Antonio Primo de Rivera, played an important role in the development of fascism in Spain.
-It was under Primo de Rivera's rule that Francisco Franco was promoted to general, the youngest person holding this high rank in Europe.
+He was born into a landowning family of Andalusian aristocrats.
+He met his baptism by fire in October 1893 in Cabrerizas Altas during the so-called Margallo War.
+He moved up the military ladder, promoted to brigadier general (1911), division general (1914), and lieutenant general (1919).
+He went on to serve as administrator of the Valencia, Madrid, and Barcelona military regions, distinguishing himself as a voice in favour of military withdrawal from Africa.

+During the crisis of the Restoration regime, specifically upon political turmoil in the wake of setbacks in the Rif War and the ensuing spillover of the enquiries of the Picasso file, Primo de Rivera staged a military coup d'état on 13 September 1923 with help from a clique of Africanist generals close to King Alfonso XIII.
+The coup enjoyed the acquiescence of the monarch, and Primo de Rivera was ensuingly tasked to form a government.
+He thereby proceeded to suspend the 1876 constitution and establish martial law.

+His dictatorial rule was marked by authoritarian nationalism and populism.
+Primo de Rivera initially said he would rule for only 90 days; however, he chose to remain in power, heading a military directorate.
+In December 1925, after the Alhucemas landing ended Rifian anti-colonial resistance, he installed the Civil Directory.
+From 1927 a policy of public spending on infrastructures was pursued and state monopolies such as oil company Campsa were created.
+Once economic tailwinds diminished, he lost the support of most of his generals, and he was forced to resign in January 1930 amid increasing inflation and civic unrest, dying abroad two months later.

+Some of his children, such as José Antonio and Pilar, went on to become fascist leaders.

 Early years

 Miguel Primo de Rivera was born into a landowning military family of Jerez de la Frontera.
 His father was a retired colonel.
-His uncle, Fernando, was Captain General in Madrid and the soon-to-be first marquess of Estella.
+His uncle, Fernando, was Captain General in Madrid and the soon-to-be first Marquis of Estella.
 Fernando later participated in the plot to restore the constitutional monarchy in 1875, ending the tumultuous First Republic.
 His great-grandfather was Bértrand Primo de Rivera (1741–1813), a general and hero of the Spanish Resistance against Napoleon Bonaparte.

 The young Miguel grew up as part of what Gerald Brenan called "a hard-drinking, whoring, horse-loving aristocracy" that ruled "over the most starved and down-trodden race of agricultural labourers in Europe."
 Studying history and engineering before deciding upon a military career, he won admission to the newly created General Military Academy in Toledo, and graduated in 1884.